trixi-framework/Trixi.jl/docs/src/index.md

 through the project grant "Adaptive earth system modeling with significantly reduced computation time for exascale supercomputers (ADAPTEX)" (funding id: 16ME0668K).

+This project has benefited from funding by the [Daimler und Benz Stiftung](https://www.daimler-benz-stiftung.de) (Daimler and Benz Foundation) through grant no. 32-10/22.

 Trixi.jl is supported by [NumFOCUS](https://numfocus.org/) as an Affiliated Project.